jasonrhodes/how-to-react/README.md

 }
 ```

 The big difference here is what this method _returns_.
-That object with a `type` and a `payload` is the action.
-The `updateMessage` function is technically an "action creator", because calling it returns an action.
-But remember how the action isn't returned to the component ... so where does it go?
-I'll have to do a little more connecting in the component before that becomes clear:
+That object with a `type` and a `payload` is called an action, and is a flux convention. `updateMessage` is an "action creator" because calling it creates or returns an action.
+But that action isn't returned to the component, so where does it go?
+In redux, it go

 ```javascript
 import React, { Component } from 'react'